Iran nuclear deal: Iranian nuclear activity, 1970–2006

 Iranian development of nuclear technology began in the 1970s, when the U.S. Atoms for Peace program began providing assistance.
 Iran ratified the Treaty on the Non-Proliferation of Nuclear Weapons (NPT) in 1970.

-After the 1979 Iranian Revolution, Iran's nuclear program fell into disarray as "much of Iran's nuclear talent fled the country in the wake of the Revolution".
+After the 1979 Iranian Revolution, Iran's nuclear program fell into disarray as many of Iran's nuclear experts fled the country.
 The new leader, Ayatollah Ruhollah Khomeini, initially opposed nuclear technology.

-In the late 1980s Iran reinstated its nuclear program, with assistance from China (which entered into an agreement with Iran in 1990), Pakistan (which did the same in 1992), and Russia (which did the same in 1992 and 1995), and from the A.Q.
+In the late 1980s, Iran reinstated its nuclear program with assistance from Pakistan, which signed an agreement with Iran in 1987; from China, which signed one in 1990; and from the A.Q.
 Khan network.
+In January 1995, Russia said it would complete construction at Bushehr and build three more reactors.
 Iran began pursuing nuclear capability, including uranium mining and experimenting with uranium enrichment.

 In August 2002 the Paris-based Iranian dissident group National Council of Resistance of Iran publicly revealed the existence of two undeclared nuclear facilities, the Arak heavy-water production facility and the Natanz enrichment facility.
 In February 2003, Iranian President Mohammad Khatami acknowledged the existence of the facilities and acknowledged that Iran had undertaken "small-scale enrichment experiments" to produce low-enriched uranium for power plants.
 IAEA inspectors visited Natanz.
 In May 2003 Iran allowed IAEA inspectors to visit the Kalaye Electric Company, but not to take samples.

 In June 2003, an IAEA report concluded that Iran had failed to meet its obligations under the safeguards agreement.
 Iran, faced with the prospect of a U.N.
 S.C. referral, entered negotiations with France, Germany, and the United Kingdom (the E.U.
 3).
 The U.S. took no part.
 In October 2003, Iran and the E.U.
 3 agreed to the Tehran Declaration.
 Iran agreed to full IAEA cooperation, to sign the Additional Protocol, and to temporarily suspend uranium enrichment.
 In September and October 2003 the IAEA inspected several facilities.
 This was followed by the Paris Agreement in November 2004, in which Iran agreed to temporarily suspend enrichment and conversion activities, including those related to centrifuges, and committed to working with the EU-3 to find a diplomatic solution".